SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/03-moving-data.md

  - "What is the difference between scratch and home filestore?"
 objectives:
  - "Understand the difference between home and scratch directories"
- - "Understand how to copy files between your computer and your Supercomputing Wales home/scratch directories"
+ - "Understand how to copy files between your computer and your Bert home/scratch directories"
 keypoints:
  - "The home directory is the default place to store data."
  - "The scratch directory is a larger space for temporary files."
- - "On Hawk in Cardiff home is backed up but is also a slower disk."
- - "On Sunbird in Swansea neither is backed up."
  - "Quotas on home are much smaller than scratch."
+ - "The SSD scratch is faster than regular scratch, but smaller."
 ---